Mortal Kombat: Annihilation

 Story & Plot Summary: Mortal Kombat: Annihilation

-Quick Plot Summary: Released in 1997, Mortal Kombat: Annihilation is a Action, Fantasy, Science Fiction film directed by John R. Leonetti.
+Quick Plot Summary: Released in 1997, Mortal Kombat: Annihilation is a Action, Fantasy, Science Fiction film directed by John R. Leonetti, written by Bryce Zabel.
 The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict involving Robin Shou.
+As part of the Mortal Kombat Collection, it provides a scannable look at the movie's central conflict involving Robin Shou as Liu Kang.

 In this high-octane feature, John R. Leonetti establishes a narrative structure that follows a classic action blueprint: establishing the protagonist's world, introducing a formidable antagonist, and escalating the stakes.
 A group of heroic warriors has only six days to save the planet in "Mortal Kombat Annihilation."
 To succeed they must survive the most spectacular series of challenges any human, or god, has ever encountered as they battle an evil warlord bent on taking control of Earth.
 The film balances spectacular set pieces with character moments for Robin Shou, ensuring the action serves the story rather than overwhelming it.